About The Project

 Beginning in 2017, the goal of this multi-year project is to document the history and experiences of Vietnamese Portlanders.
 As a city, Portland is well known for its white homogeneity.
 While this is statistically accurate, it also belies very real and growing diversity.
 This project is an attempt to promote Vietnamese American representation and create a more inclusive history of Portland by letting people of Vietnamese descent, across all walks of life tell their stories.
 In addition to interviews, we collect documents, photographs, and ephemera.

-This project is supported in part by the Institute of Museum and Library Services through the Library Services and Technology Act, administered by the State Library of Oregon.
-Additional sponsors include the Council for Independent Colleges and the National Endowment for the Humanities.
+This project is supported in part by the National Historical Publications and Records Commission (NHPRC).
+Additional sponsors include the Institute of Museum and Library Services through the Library Services and Technology Act, administered by the State Library of Oregon; the Council for Independent Colleges; and the National Endowment for the Humanities.

 Contact